General Camp Info

 For information on our banjo, guitar and fiddle classes go to the Classes page and select the tab for the instrument and style that most interests you.

-We have two faculty concerts at SBC — one on Friday and the other on Saturday evening.
-During the course of SBC you’ll have an opportunity to hear our entire staff in concert.
+There will be and online faculty concert on Sunday evening where you’ll have an opportunity to hear our entire staff in concert.
 To get the idea of what to expect, here is a selection of videos from past SBC Faculty Concerts.

-The complete SBC schedule listing all classes, demonstrations, concerts, and jams for 2022 will be posted by late December or early January.
+The complete SBC online schedule for 2022, listing all classes, jams and the concert for 2022 will be posted shortly.
 Meanwhile, you can get the idea by checking out our 2021 Online Schedule or our 2020 In-Person Camp Schedule.

 This is Our 2022 Faculty

 - Old-Time Banjo: Paul Brown, Adam Hurt, Terri McMurray, Michael Miles, Ken Perlman and Maggie Shar